mentainha/m3o/README.md

 and other modern development tools, the building blocks we're looking for are changing.

 We're mostly now consuming third party public APIs.
-M3O is looking to aggregate all those APIs into a single uniform offering with a slick new dev UX for the Next generation of developers.
+M3O is looking to aggregate all those APIs into a single uniform offering with a slick new dev UX for a 10x developer experience.

 ## Services